Poojadotashok/Cloud-Technologies/README.md

 # Cloud Technologies
-Flight-Delay-Analysis : Data analysis platform for flight delays using Hive and Tableau
+Data analysis platform for flight delays using Hive and Tableau